-Canada will legalize cannabis later this year.
+Canada has legalized the use of cannabis.
 Sedgewick Town Council has decided to place no further restrictions on the use or sale of cannabis within the Town of Sedgewick other than Federal or Provincial legislation.
-Retail outlets would be regulated under Land Use Bylaw 461 as other businesses are.
+Retail outlets are regulated under Land Use Bylaw 461 as other businesses are.
 There are limits to where cannabis can be consumed.
 See below for more information.

 *The source used for the following information is http://www.justice.gc.ca/eng/cj-jp/cannabis/

-Cannabis will be legal across the country as of October 17, 2018.
+Cannabis was legalized across the country as of October 17, 2018.

 The Cannabis Act creates a strict legal framework for controlling the production, distribution, sale and possession of cannabis across Canada.
 The Act aims to accomplish 3 goals: